The 2021 Competition is at our own EPIC rink! Registration deadline is June 1.

 - Fill out the rest of the information, and click “Save skater information” (or “team information”) button at the bottom.

-- Under “Select an event” on the right, select the event you want, then “Add to shopping cart.” (for duets, a 30 word, NO COMMAS, description is required on a later screen)
+- Under “Select an event” on the right, select the event you want, then “Add to shopping cart.” (for duets/trios, a 30 word description must be emailed to firstname.lastname@example.org.

 - Practice Ice options will appear on the right (except for Interpretive).
 Select your Practice Ice and add to cart.

-- Click the “Go to shopping cart” button on the right (then “No…” skipping the additional mechandise)
+- Click the “Go to shopping cart” button on the right (then “No…” skipping the additional merchandise)

-- For duets, click “Take me to the team roster now” and enter information for BOTH skaters (USFS number, date of birth, skate levels, and email)
+- For duets/trios, click “Take me to the team roster now” and enter information for BOTH skaters (USFS number, date of birth, skate levels, and email)

 - When you’re done, click the Shopping Cart button and finish checkout.